Sola, Norway

-Sola is a municipality and a Seaside resort in Rogaland county, Norway.
+Sola is a municipality and a seaside resort area in Rogaland county, Norway.
 It is located in the traditional district of Jæren.
 The administrative centre of the municipality is the village of Solakrossen.
-Other villages include Tananger, Hålandsmarka, Sørnes, and Stenebyen.
-Stavanger Airport is located in Sola, just a short distance from the large Stavanger/Sandnes metropolitan area.
+Other villages include Tananger, Hålandsmarka, Sørnes, and Tjelta.
+Stavanger Airport is located in Sola, just a short distance from the centre of the large Stavanger/Sandnes metropolitan area.